ramki1979/100DaysOfML/README.md

 Careful separation of training and validation data is a first step, and pipelines can help implement this separation.
 Leaking predictors are a more frequent issue, and leaking predictors are harder to track down.
 A combination of caution, common sense and data exploration can help identify leaking predictors so you remove them from your model.

+## Day 4 : August 30 , 2018

+##### Morning :

+Started Machine Learning Course on Udemy [Machine Learning A-Z™: Hands-On Python & R In Data Science](https://www.udemy.com/machinelearning/)

+Completed Section 1, Introduction.

+In midway of Section 2, Date Pre Processing.

+Doing both, python & R programming.

+**Summary** :

+It just a refresh of what I learned from **kaggle**, but at the same time a little more knowledge.